joshuahigginson1/AoC2022/Day1/README.md

 ## Part B

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

-# Solution.

-First, I want to read the text file into a Pandas dataframe for speedy processing.
-I can then perform row operations on the dataframe to easily sort and aggregate values, for BOTH parts.